 Justification of Red List Category

-This species is classified as Vulnerable because there is an ongoing decline in the quality and extent of its habitat, the rate of which is increasing annually, implying that its population is likely to decline rapidly over the next ten years.
+This species is classified as Vulnerable because there is an ongoing moderately rapid decline in the quality and extent of its habitat across its small range.

 Uratelornis chimaera is restricted to a narrow coastal strip at Mikea Forest, originally 30-60 km wide and 200 km long, in south-western Madagascar between the Fiherenana and Mangoky rivers (Tobias and Seddon 2013).
 In its habitat it is uncommon, occurring at population densities of about 0.008-0.1 individuals per ha (N. Seddon and J. Tobias in litt.
 1999, 2000).
 Although such habitat is threatened in the north-central, eastern and southern parts of this species's range, there is a fairly large intact block north of Manombo (Seddon et al. 2000).
 In 2000, the total population was estimated to be 10,000-20,000 individuals (N. Seddon and J. Tobias in litt.
 1999, 2000).
 A total population estimate of 21,124 (95% CI: 9,487-32,687) mature individuals was calculated from a tentative estimate of the species's density at 5.7 (95% CI: 2.6-8.8) mature adults per km2 from transect surveys in 1999 and an estimate of 3,706 km2 of remaining habitat (Seddon and Tobias 2007).

 Overall, primary-forest cover has declined by 15.6% between 1962 and 1999, although in the central part of this species's range, it has declined by c.28% (Seddon et al. 2000; N. Seddon and J. Tobias in litt.
 1999, 2000).
 Such clearance is mainly for slash-and-burn cultivation of maize and for charcoal production (both are increasing; Seddon 2001), and more locally for construction material and commercial timber (ZICOMA 1999).
 Although the species prefers degraded habitat, it does not occupy completely deforested land (Seddon and Tobias 2007, undated).
-Predation by dogs and trappers occurs, and introduced rats Rattus may pose a threat, at least locally (Langrand 1990).
-Climate change may also pose a threat, because it may impact upon human populations where this species is found (Segan et al. 2015).
+Predation by dogs and trapping occurs, and introduced rats Rattus may pose a threat, at least locally (Langrand 1990).
+Climate change may also pose a threat, because it may impact upon human populations where this species is found (Segan et al. 2015), potentially resulting in increased water use and preparation for natural disaster relief, causing habitat loss and degradation.

 Conservation Actions Underway